-- SCSBA recognized school board members throughout the state for achieving one of six levels in the 2019-2020 year with certificates of achievement and a lapel pin designating their level of accomplishment in the Boardmanship Institute. - SCSBA recognized three school board members for achieving level six, the highest recognition in the Boardmanship Institute.
-To qualify, level six recipients must earn at least 300 points for participation in training sessions over the past five years or less and pass a written exam. - SCSBA staff visited six school districts across the state, working with school boards to enhance effective board governance practices.
+- SCSBA recognized school board members throughout the state for achieving one of six levels in the 2020-2021 year with certificates of achievement and a lapel pin designating their level of accomplishment in the Boardmanship Institute. - SCSBA recognized eight school board members for achieving level six, the highest recognition in the Boardmanship Institute.
+To qualify, level six recipients must earn at least 300 points for participation in training sessions over the past five years or less and pass a written exam.